Nakasendo Road, from Magome to Tsumago, the most beautiful villages of medieval Japan

 How to get to Magome or Tsumago

-We started the hike on the Nakasendo Road in Magome; if you’re beginning in Tsumago, you can simply follow these instructions in reverse 😉
+We started the Nakasendo Road hike in Magome; if you’re starting in Tsumago, just follow these directions in reverse 😉

-The most common way to get to Magome is to take a train to Nagoya Station (we went from Tokyo to Nagoya with the Shinkansen, the Japanese bullet train, with the right to see the Mount Fuji on the way: sit on the right side of the car for a view of Japan’s most iconic mountain.
+The most common way to get to Magome is to take a train to Nagoya Station.
+We traveled from Tokyo to Nagoya on the Shinkansen, Japan’s bullet train.
+Along the way, you may get a chance to see Mount Fuji — sit on the right side of the train for the best view of Japan’s most iconic mountain.

 From Nagoya, we took a regional train to Nakatsugawa (JR Chuo Line Rapid Train).
-It’s also possible to reach Nakatsugawa from other towns in the region, such as Matsumoto or Nagano.
+You can also reach Nakatsugawa from other towns in the region, such as Matsumoto or Nagano.

-In Nakatsugawa, just catch a local bus to Magome.
+From Nakatsugawa, just take a local bus to Magome.
 The bus stop is right in front of the station, so you can’t miss it.
-Google Maps has everything mapped out and will show you the exact bus departure place and times.
-We relied on the information provided by the app, and it worked perfectly.
+Google Maps has everything mapped out and will show you the exact bus stop location and times.
+We relied entirely on the app, and it worked perfectly.

 .